microclimate-devops/saveory.pantry.microservice/README.md

 ### Summary

-The Pantry Microservice works with user Pantry management to perform operations as adding, editing or removing an ingredient from an users pantry.
-Also it will work with auto or manual updating the users pantry when a recipe is selected for cooking.
-Part of this process includes unit conversions, which are also managed by this Microservice.
-User pantries are stored in a MongoDB and are retrieved by using their access token which is their MongoID.
+The Pantry Microservice provides operations such as adding, editing or removing ingredients from user pantries.
+Additionally, when the user makes a recipe, they can specify ingredient usage.
+Endpoints exist to automatically and manually update a pantry based on usage; the manual process is a backup to the automatic method.
+Part of this process includes unit conversion.
+User pantries are stored in a MongoDB database and are retrieved via an access token which is generated in the saveory.users.microservice app.

 To deploy this application to Bluemix using a toolchain click the **Create Toolchain** button.
 [![Create Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy/)